wasny0ps/Reentracy/README.md

 ```
 ## 🤝 How To Prevent Reentracy Attack?

-As I mentioned in the analyze part, the order of transactions in the ```withdraw()``` function is constructed with a wrong point of view.
+As I mentioned in the analysis part, the order of transactions in the ```withdraw()``` function is constructed with a wrong point of view.
 Therefore, if the transaction order is made like this way, the reentracy vulnerability will die out.
 What is more, when you use ```call()```, you should limit the gas fee.

 ```
 function withdraw(uint _amount) external payable {